 Students must provide a local address within 10 days from arriving in the U.S.

-- Provide Immunization records and medical information to Student Health Services.
+Provide Immunization records and medical information to Student Health Services if necessary.

 - Attend the appropriate university-wide orientation.